-In August 2021, our Board of Directors approved a stock repurchase program following the completion of our previous program.
-This program was open-ended and authorized repurchases of shares of our common stock up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
-In November 2021, our Board of Directors approved a new stock repurchase program following the completion of the August 2021 program.
-This program was open-ended and authorized repurchases of shares of our common stock up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
+In January 2022, our Board of Directors approved a new stock repurchase program following the completion of our previous program.
+This program is open-ended and authorizes repurchases of shares of our common stock up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.

-Pursuant to the August 2021 and November 2021 programs, we repurchased approximately 1,243,619 shares of our common stock at a total repurchase price of \$493.6 million during the quarter ended December 31, 2021.
-As of December 31, 2021, we had \$167.5 million remaining under the November 2021 program.
+Pursuant to our previously-authorized stock repurchase programs and the January 2022 program, we repurchased approximately 735,000 shares and 2,558,000 shares of our common stock at a total repurchase price of \$282.4 million and \$1.04 billion during the quarter and nine months ended June 30, 2022, respectively.
+As of June 30, 2022, we had \$118.8 million remaining under the January 2022 program.